What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Miami’s reputation for art and culture extends far beyond galleries and museums.

-The Bacardi Building, located in the heart of downtown Miami, features an impressive Art Deco design, making it a popular filming location in numerous movies and TV shows.
+The Bacardi Building, located in the heart of downtown, features an impressive Art Deco design, making it a popular filming location in numerous movies and TV shows.

 Meanwhile, within architecture, the Fontainebleau Miami Beach also showcases a modernist design that has won numerous accolades and has been recognized as an architectural masterpiece.

-In addition to these iconic buildings, Miami is home to a number of unique architectural styles, including Mediterranean Revival and Miami Modern (MiMo).
+In addition to these iconic buildings, the city is home to a number of unique architectural styles, including Mediterranean Revival and Miami Modern (MiMo).

-The city’s colorful and diverse history has left an indelible mark on its built environment, creating a rich tapestry of styles and designs that you should not miss.
+The city’s colorful and rich history has left an indelible mark on its built environment, creating a rich tapestry of styles and designs that you should not miss.

-But exploring Miami’s architecture is just the beginning of what the city has to offer.
+But exploring the city’s architecture is just the beginning of what the city has to offer.

 Next up, immerse yourself and your taste buds in the vibrant culinary scene that includes diverse flavors and cultures from around the globe.